Brick House (London)

 The project inserted a new house, accessed through an archway into the end of a Victorian city-centre street.
 It was completed in May 2005.

 Site and brief

-The site was backland development in the shape of a horse's head.
-The design had to accommodate not only restrictions in height (single story), but it was surrounded by overlooking buildings on three sides.
-The solution involved partly excavating the lower floor and the use of skylights.
+The site was backland development.
+The design had to accommodate not only restrictions in height (single story), but it was surrounded by overlooking buildings on three sides, with more than 20 party wall agreements.
+The solution involved partly excavating the lower floor and the use of skylights, with a plan that the architect compared to the shape of a horse's head.